How Many Accidents Before Insurance Drops You?

 Failing to Renew a Car Insurance Policy

 If you have multiple claims, incidents, or offenses on your driving record, then your car insurance company might refuse to renew your car insurance policy.
-This is called non-renewal.
+This is called a non-renewal.
 The car insurance company drops your coverage at the end of your current policy period.

 Insurance companies are forbidden from dropping drivers for certain reasons.
 In most cases, for example, an insurance company cannot drop your policy due to age, race, gender, color, marital status, disability, or occupation.
 If an insurance company drops your policy for any of these reasons, then it could be seen as discrimination.